magneticio/vamp2setup/README.md

 ````

 Assuming you set up everything correctly the deployments will be imported into Vamp and you will be able to check their statuses.
-From the UI you can simply select Application - List Application from the bar on the left and you will be presented with the list of available applications.
+From the UI you can select Application - List Application from the bar on the left and you will be presented with the list of available applications.

 ![](images/screen4.png)